 Organizational employment programs are designed to provide individuals with disabilities training to develop and maintain work skills and habits so that they will be successful in a work environment.
-Program participants are referred and funded by the Department of Rehabilitative Services.
+Program participants are referred and funded by the Department of Aging and Rehabilitative Services (DARS).
 These programs provide:

 - Social skills

 - Work and work related activities in the least restrictive environment available.

 Organizational Employment programs operate Monday through Friday from 8:30am – 3pm.

 ED/WAT is comprehensive, individualized, and designed to develop or reestablish skills, attitudes, personal characteristics, work behaviors, and functional capacities in order to achieve positive employment outcomes.
 Services are time limited and can be provided directly to person seeking employment or indirectly through employer/employee support programs.

 Job services are provided at the job site and can include counseling, intensive job training, and development of work habits, and behaviors appropriate for the work environment.
 Prior to completion of the program, a review is held utilizing input from the program participant, staff, families, advocates, funders, and other involved agency representatives to determine the potential for competitive employment, additional training, or the transition to other Goodwill programs.

 Extended Employment Services are designed to provide paid and unpaid work activities to adults with barriers to employment.
 Services are flexible and may include work in either center-based operations or enclave/off site work crews based in a community settings.
 The program provides a place of employment for individuals with an interest and ability to maintain employment with support services.